All Episodes

 And energy is a crucial part of that.

-The question is should government direct investment or should markets and consumers direct it.
+The question is, should government direct investment or should markets and consumers direct it?

 I opt for the latter.

-From the Northern Command, glad to be back and talk with you once again.
+Glad to be back and talk with you once again.

 Always a pleasure.

-1800 282 2882, right to the phones we go this time.
+Right to the phones we go this time.

-Let's try Sharon in Ponte Verdra, California.
+Let's try Sharon in Ponta Verdra, California.

-You are on the Rush Limbaugh program.
+You are on the Rush Limbaugh Program.

 Hi, Jason.